 The fire was reported to have been caused by a short electric circuit, as most fires in Pakistan are for a lack of proper investigation.
 But the rumor has it that it was an act of arson perpetrated by people who suspected the club members also used the place for gambling and drinking.

 The city administration and the local bar president promised to rebuild the “historic” club, but nothing happened.
 The place is being used now as a parking lot, and a black iron gate with Donald Club written on it reminds you that it was once a place of recreation where the town elite met, played tennis, and gossiped — and where Minnah, our newsagent, was the tennis coach.

 This is not just the story of Mansehra.
-It is the story of most cities in Pakistan: galloping population, unplanned urbanization, and disregard of the environment.
+It is the story of most cities in Pakistan: galloping population, unplanned urbanization, and disregard for the environment.